US stocks fall and dollar climbs after strong data

 U.S. 10-year Treasury yields, which set the tone for borrowing costs around the world, rose more than 7 basis points to 4.69 per cent, the highest since May.

-The Treasury is set to sell $39 billion of 10-year notes and $22 billion in 30-year bonds on Tuesday.
+The Treasury is set to sell $39 billion of 10-year notes on Tuesday and $22 billion in 30-year bonds on Wednesday.

 Europe clung to its gains, with the continent-wide STOXX 600 index last up 0.2 per cent.
 It rose 0.95 per cent on Monday following the report on tariffs, which caused shares of automakers to rally.

-Note: (This story has been corrected to say that the 30-year auction is on Wednesday, not Tuesday, in paragraph 9)